Rila and Pirin

 Day 3.
 Lake Strashnoto

-The morning trek today is a descent to the Malevitsa hut along the stream of the same name.
-From the hut itself, we climb again to continue the path along the northern slopes of the Orlovets ridge with bizarre and sharp rocky peaks past many lakes, the most beautiful of which are Mapomalskie and Lake Strashnoto.
-We set up camp near Lake Strashnoto.
-It really looks impressive - the lake is surrounded by sharp rocks, and cold blows from the depths.
+This morning's walk begins with a descent to the Malyovitsa hut along the stream of the same name.
+From the hut we climb again and continue along the northern slopes of the Orlovets Ridge, with its bizarre sharp rocky peaks, passing numerous lakes.
+The most beautiful are the Mapomalski Lakes and Lake Strashnoto.
+We camp by Lake Strashnoto.
+It really is impressive: the lake is surrounded by sharp rocks, and cold seems to rise from its depths.

 4

-We continue our hike through the Rila mountain range.
-Having passed the Popovokapski lakes, we will begin our descent to the forest lake Suhoto.
-Unlike previous mountain lakes, it is located in a coniferous forest, and along its banks there are tall herbs and coniferous forest.
-We'll stop here for the night.
+We continue through the Rila mountain range.
+After passing the Popovokapski Lakes, we begin descending to the forest lake of Suhoto.
+Unlike the previous mountain lakes, it lies in a coniferous forest, with tall meadow plants and conifers along its shores.
+We stop here for the night.

 5

 Day 5.
-Kirilova glade - r.
-Rilska - Rila Monastery (radially).
+Kirilova Glade - Rilska River - Rila Monastery (side trip)

-Today we continue our descent through the forest to Kirilova Glade, and from there a short trek towards the Rila Monastery along the Rila River.
+Today we continue descending through the forest to Kirilova Glade, then take a short walk towards the Rila Monastery along the Rilska River.
 We stop there for half a day.
-Anyone can easily go to the famous Rila Monastery - the largest and most beautiful monastery of the Bulgarian Church (built in the tenth century).
+Anyone who wants can make the easy walk to the famous Rila Monastery - the largest and most beautiful male monastery of the Bulgarian Church, built in the tenth century.

 6